-He instantly started running around the bases, excited to be “playing sports” as he says.
-Overall, he did better than I expected!
-He did have a few troublesome areas specifically:
+He instantly started running around the bases, excited to be “playing sports.”
+Overall, it was a great experience, though there were some troublesome areas specifically:

-Since Sawyer has hyperlexia, he thrives on learning from the written word.
+Because of his hyperlexia, our son thrives on learning from the written word.
 Social stories are a great alternative to verbal discussions of a topic.
 And we have fun making little “books” on what’s going on in our lives.

 So today we made a t-ball social story.

 The key here is the make the story short and engaging.
-And Sawyer always helps me make the story, and in doing so is more invested in it.
+And my son always helps me make the story, and in doing so is more invested in it.

 Start simple.
 Simple illustrations here, as well.
 I want to keep his attention while we are creating his book.